About the Behaviour Program

 About the Anxiety Program

-Launching in Spring 2019, Confident Parents: Thriving Kids – Anxiety Program is a ‘made in BC model’ based on the best available evidence for supporting families to effectively reduce mild to moderate anxiety in their children.
+Launched in Spring 2019, Confident Parents: Thriving Kids – Anxiety Program is a ‘made in BC model’ based on the best available evidence for supporting families to effectively reduce mild to moderate anxiety in their children.
 Delivered through videos and supported by scheduled telephone coaching sessions, the approach focuses on building skills and strategies that parents can use with their child and family at home and in community settings.
 The program was developed in collaboration with BC experts who work extensively with children experiencing anxiety and their families, incorporating key concepts from Cognitive Behavioural Therapy (CBT).
 Funding is provided by the Province of British Columbia.

 About the Canadian Mental Health Association, BC Division

 Founded in 1918, the Canadian Mental Health Association (CMHA) is a national charity that promotes mental health for all and supports the resilience and recovery of people experiencing mental illness.
 CMHA responds to the unique needs of each community, through experience and expertise on community-based mental health promotion and support.
 CMHA BC is proud to be part of a family of local, provincial and national CMHAs across Canada, including 14 branches in BC, whose grassroots involvement and direct services touch the lives of over 100,000 British Columbians each year.